Loved and decried, El Salvador's populist leader is defiant

 7 of26 An Armed Special Forces soldier runs up a flight of steps congressional steps to enter the lawmakers' chambers, following orders of President Nayib Bukele, who had been locked in battle with the opposition-controlled congress, in San Salvador, El Salvador, Sunday, Feb.
 9, 2020 .
 Bukele wanted lawmakers to approve funding for a security plan to control gangs, but they had refused to convene for a vote, saying they wanted more information.
 So he sent armed troops into congress to coerce a vote.
 Salvador Melendez/AP Show More Show Less

+8 of26 FILE - In this June 1, 2021 file photo, El Salvador's President Nayib Bukele waves during his annual address to the nation to congress, in San Salvador, El Salvador.
+Bukele's presidency so far is the story of one of Latin America's newest populist autocracies in the making: spending big to hand out goodies, branding opponents as enemies, raising the profile of the military.
+Salvador Melendez/AP Show More Show Less 9 of26

-8 of26 Salvador's President Nayib Bukele arrives at congress to begin an extraordinary meeting with opposition lawmakers, in San Salvador, El Salvador, Sunday, Feb.
+10 of26 Salvador's President Nayib Bukele arrives at congress to begin an extraordinary meeting with opposition lawmakers, in San Salvador, El Salvador, Sunday, Feb.
 9, 2020.
 The 39-year-old Bukele, a non-ideological pragmatist, is the latest in a string of Latin American presidents from across the political spectrum who have used elections and their personal popularity to amass power.
-Salvador Melendez/AP Show More Show Less 9 of26
+Salvador Melendez/AP Show More Show Less

-10 of26 Armed Special Forces soldiers, following orders of President Nayib Bukele, enter congress in San Salvador, El Salvador, Sunday, Feb.
+11 of26 Armed Special Forces soldiers, following orders of President Nayib Bukele, enter congress in San Salvador, El Salvador, Sunday, Feb.
 9, 2020.
 Bukele had been locked in battle with the opposition-controlled congress.
 He wanted lawmakers to approve funding for a security plan to control gangs, but they had refused to convene for a vote.
+Salvador Melendez/AP Show More Show Less 12 of26

+16 of26 FILE - In this March 13, 2021 file photo, a jersey emblazoned with an image of El Salvador's President Nayib Bukele is displayed for sale at a market in San Salvador, El Salvador.
+Bukele enjoys an approval rating of more than 90% among people who saw three of four previous presidents jailed or exiled for corruption.
 Salvador Melendez/AP Show More Show Less

-14 of26 FILE - In this March 13, 2021 file photo, a jersey emblazoned with an image of El Salvador's President Nayib Bukele is displayed for sale at a market in San Salvador, El Salvador.
-Bukele enjoys an approval rating of more than 90% among people who saw three of four previous presidents jailed or exiled for corruption.
-Salvador Melendez/AP Show More Show Less 15 of26

-17 of26 Patients are received at the emergency door of the Hospital El Salvador in San Salvador, El Salvador, Tuesday, June 22, 2021.
+19 of26 Patients are received at the emergency door of the Hospital El Salvador in San Salvador, El Salvador, Tuesday, June 22, 2021.
 President Nayib Bukele had the hospital built at the start of the new coronavirus pandemic.
-Salvador Melendez/AP Show More Show Less 18 of26
+Salvador Melendez/AP Show More Show Less

 26 of26